CleverCloud/documentation/content/doc/administrate/ssl.md

 Our dedicated email for receiving certificates is [ssl@clever-cloud.com](mailto:ssl@clever-cloud.com).

 {{< callout type="warning" >}}
-    Do not send any of these files via an unsecure way.
+Don't send any of these files via an unsecure way.
 The integrity of your certificate may not be guaranteed.
 {{< /callout >}}

 ### Clever Cloud on Keybase